se-edu/guides/tutorials/javaFxPart4.md

 # JavaFX tutorial part 4 – Using FXML

-While we have produced a fully functional prototype, there are some problems with the way we implemented it, using Java code alone:
+While we have produced a fully functional prototype in part 3, there are some problems with the way we implemented it, using Java code alone:

-1. The process of visually enhancing the GUI is long and painful.
-Every small change requires us to rebuild and run the application, just to see if the change gave the result we wanted.
-1. The `Duke` class attempts to do it all.
+**Problem 1:** The `MainWindow` class attempts to do it all.
 Code for visual tweaks, listeners and even utility methods are all in one file.
-This makes it difficult to find and make changes to existing code.
+This makes it difficult to find and make changes to existing code.<br>

-An alternative approach (to hand-coding everything) is to use FXML -- an XML-based language that allows us to define UIs.
+**A possible solution:** An alternative approach (to hand-coding everything) is to use FXML -- an XML-based language that allows us to define UIs.
 Properties of JavaFX objects can be defined in the FXML file.
 For example consider the following FXML snippet that defines a TextField similar to the one that we programmatically defined previous in part 2.:
 ```xml
  <TextField fx:id="userInput"
             layoutY="558.0"